-The Company acquired Sao Chico as the Board felt that it was a more developed prospect than the Company's other discoveries and therefore would enable the Company to fast track its plans to develop a satellite mining opportunity capable of providing additional ore feed to the Palito gold processing plant and increasing gold production.
-The drill programme conducted during 2013 was considered by management to be very successful and to date management consider that the original 150 metre strike length of the current mineral resource has been more than doubled and are optimistic that, as additional exploration drilling further to the East and West also intersected zones of high grade mineralisation, this strike length could, with further infill drilling, become substantially larger.
-A further drilling campaign planned for 5,000 metres of diamond drilling commenced in March 2015 and following completion of this the Company anticipates commissioning and issuing a new 43-101 compliant resource estimation which will take into account the results from both the 2014 and 2013 drilling campaigns as well as the mine development activity to date.
+The Company acquired Sao Chico as the Board felt that it was a more developed prospect than the Company's other discoveries and would therefore enable the Company to fast track its plans to develop a satellite mining opportunity capable of providing additional ore feed to the Palito gold processing plant and increasing gold production.
+The drill programme conducted during 2013 was considered by management to be very successful and to date management consider that the original 150 metre strike length of the current mineral resource has been more than doubled and are optimistic that, as additional exploration drilling further to the East and West also intersected zones of high grade mineralisation, this strike length could become substantially larger.
+At the current time however the priority is to secure the mining inventory for the next two to three years and an underground exploration drilling programmes will focus on satisfying near term mine planning requirements.

-The cutback undertaken during 2014 and required to establish the mine portal, intersected eight veins, three of which were previously unknown structures with mineable widths and grades and all of which lie outside of the current geological resource.
-In January 2015, the development of the decline ramp intersected The Main Vein orebody which is the principal structure within the current geological resource.
+The cutback undertaken during 2014 and required to establish the mine portal, intersected numerous veins, previously unknown, with indications of mineable widths and grades all of which lie outside of the current geological resource.
+In January 2015, the development of the decline ramp intersected the Main Vein orebody which is the principal structure within the current geological resource.
 The Main Vein was fully exposed at the 218mRL, with a four metre high by four metre wide gallery, perpendicular to its strike.
 Sampling confirmed that the intersection has a true width of 3.6 metres with a gold grade of 42g/t.
-The Main Vein has now been developed on-lode for a further 70 metres and whilst sampling of the gallery is incomplete, results to date demonstrate that the zone continues to exhibit similar widths to the original intersection and grades in excess of 15g/t.
-This is somewhat of a departure from the widths seen in the drilling and thus from what was expected.
-The gallery has to date exposed a four metre wide mineralised zone, which is typified by a consistent footwall vein with another vein on the hanging wall.
-Numerous 'tensional' mineralised structures bridge the footwall and hanging wall veins, which in turn are hosted in a chlorite-epidote-silicified alteration zone.
+The Main Vein is in the near term the min area of focus for mining at Sao Chico and whilst the orebody has proved to be more complex that initially anticipated, Sao Chico is fulfilling management's initial expectations of being a high grade satellite deposit feeding ore to the central Palito process plant.

 The exploration results continue to show, in the opinion of management, the excellent potential of Sao Chico.
 The drilling results received to date along with the exciting findings in the underground development, continue to confirm the possibility of the both high grade ore zones extending at depth, as well as the possibility of considerable more volume of ore.
-The exploration work continues to improve the understanding of the deposit and provides vital information to support the submissions that are being made to the authorities for the conversion of the trial mining licence to a full mining licence.
+The exploration work continues to improve the understanding of the deposit.